Idaho Homeschool Law

 Graduation Requirements

 Obtaining a GED is neither necessary nor recommended.
 For some post-high school tracks, such as military enlistment, having a GED can actually be a detriment.
-Your high school student is a bonafide high school graduate when they have met your requirements, and to have them get a GED is stating that homeschool was not sufficient or complete.
+Your high school student is a bona fide high school graduate when they have met your requirements, and to have them get a GED is stating that your homeschool was not sufficient or complete.
 You will need to check with individual colleges your student may be interested in to find further entrance requirements, such as SAT or ACT test scores.

 Assessment Requirements